Fight, Flight, Freeze, or Fawn? Understanding Your Stress Response

 • Get angry or lash out?
 (Fight)

-• Leave, avoid, or distract yourself?
+• Avoid the situation or distract yourself?
 (Flight)

-• Try to keep everyone happy—even at your own expense?
+• Try to please everyone else?
 (Fawn)

 Woman enjoying a peaceful winter morning outdoors after learning to manage fight flight freeze fawn stress responses after virtual therapy in Chicago